bjarnek44/electronics/nmea_multi/rpi/README.md

 ```

 The first line adds your user to the gpio group which allows access to
 the GPIO pins as a regular user.
+You should replace ``<user name>`` with
+the user name for the user that you intend to use for reading the NMEA
+0183 data.

 The gpiod package is not strictly needed, but has some good command
 line tools for handling the GPIOs on the Raspberry Pi.
 The screen